Abdullahyou/photographer/README.md

 # photographer
-it is like a programing company, i used HTML, css, Jquery 1.11.3 and i use bx-slider, and font awesome
+it is a photographer webaite, i used HTML, css and Jquery 1.11.3

 # Screenshots